iluvjava/Maths/Notebook 2.0/MATH 700 (Master Thesis)/From Lanczos to CG.md

 Assume that the Lanczos algorithm had the fix choice for its initialization vector, in this case: $r_0$.
 This is needed to fit the Krylov Minimization Framework of the Conjugate Gradient Algorithm.

+Our ultimaet goal here is to:

+1. Use the energy norm minimizaton frameworks of the conjugate gradient over the krylove subspace to establish an interpretation of the algorithm based on the Quantites from the Lanczos Algorithm.
+2. Use the Lanczos Algorithm to find the conjugate vectors from the Conjugate Gradient Algorithm.
+3. Use the LU decomposition of the SymTridiagonal matrix to figure out the recurrences of the step size into the conjugate direction.

 ---
 ### **Solving the System from the Tridiagonal Matrix**